carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 Use push/pop instructions in prolog/epilog sequences instead of stores off ESP (certain code size win, perf win on some [which?] processors).
+Also, it appears icc use push for parameter passing.
+Need to investigate.

 //===---------------------------------------------------------------------===//